 While you may not have as hefty a video budget, think about the ways your business can touch your audience this holiday season.
 This is the perfect time of year to create a short thank you video to express your gratitude to your customers.

 The holiday season cannot be complete without sales, contests, and mega discounts.
 Sure, everyone loves a good sale.
 But how can you make sure shoppers choose your business?

-Bath and Body Works placed their products center stage in email marketing messages and social posts.
-In addition to the festive Christmas-themed products, they announced an attractive offer and hit the nail on the head with gifting suggestions.
+Bath and Body Works placed their products centerstage in email marketing messages and social posts.
+In addition to the festive Christmas-themed products, they frequently announce attractive offers and hit the nail on the head with gifting suggestions.

 Notice how the sale only lasts for 24 hours.
 Your small business can run a similar promotion while taking advantage of major shopping days like Black Friday, Small Business Saturday, and Cyber Monday this year.

 Tip: Get the word out with a special holiday email template.
 Customize your template and message to entice readers to take action by coming into your store or making a purchase online.

 A great way for your brand to demonstrate your product’s application is through DIY videos or workshops.

 Take a look at how Home Depot promotes a DIY workshop.
 This post encourages people to come in store, learn something new, and purchase Home Depot products all at once.